-Copyright © 2023 KS-schoerke.de
+Copyright © 2026 KS-schoerke.de

-Gustav Rivinius is the first and only German musician to be awarded a First Prize Gold Medal at the 1990 International Tchaikovsky Competition in Moscow.
+Gustav Rivinius is still the first and only German musician to be awarded a First Prize Gold Medal at the 1990 International Tchaikovsky Competition in Moscow.
 In addition, he received a special prize for the best interpretation of a Tchaikovsky composition, outperforming all other competitors.
 Since then he has appeared with leading musicians, orchestras and conductors around the world.

 Rivinius founded the Gasparo da Saló Trio, the Bartholdy String Quintet and the Tammuz Piano Quartet, which recorded both piano quartets by composer George Enescu for the cpo label.
 This label also released Gustav Rivinius’ performance of the Cello Concerto by Ermanno Wolf-Ferrari accompanied by the Frankfurt Radio Sympony Orchstra under Alan Francis, and Henze’s Ode to the West Wind featuring the RSO Saarbrücken conducted by Stanislaw Skrowaczewki was released by Arte Nova.
 Gustav Rivinius recorded the Brahms Clarinet Trio along with Sharon Kam and Martin Helmchen for Berlin Classics.

-Season 2022/2023 | Photo: Jean M. Laffitau | Quote: Wochenblatt, February 14 2022.
+Season 2025/2026 | Photo: Jean M. Laffitau | Quote: Saarbrücker Zeitung, June 2nd 2025

 14 February 2022